bioinfoUQAM/datasets-for-ML/README.md

 ## Running this Code
 Download all the files from the zip folder in this repository.
 Open a terminal and cd to the project folder (if you are using a python environment, make sure to activate it before).
 You can then open the jupyter notebook and run the cells during the tutorial.

+### Additionnal datasets
+You can use this code to create a ML classifier on other existing datasets.
+Some examples include:

 ## Contact
 For any questions or concerns regarding this tutorial, please contact amanda.boatswainj@gmail.com